303-973-6333

 What to expect when getting a corneal topography scan

-Getting a corneal topography scan is non-invasive and painless.
+A corneal topography scan is quick, non-invasive, and painless.
 Nothing touches your eyes at any time.
-You will be seated in front of the corneal topographer and asked to stare at a fixed target inside the machine while pictures of your eyes are taken.
-The scan only takes a few seconds to complete.
+You will sit in front of the device and focus on a target while it captures images, and the scan only takes a few seconds to complete.

 Diagnostic Technology